ikennaumeh/adora/README.md

 ## Known Limitations

 - `flutter_background_geolocation` requires a paid license for **release builds** on Android.
 Debug builds work without one.
 See [transistorsoft.com](https://transistorsoft.com) for licensing.
-- Location history is stored in `shared_preferences` and is not designed for indefinite accumulation.
-The list is capped at 100 entries.
 - Terminated state tracking on iOS relies on significant location change monitoring, which may have longer intervals between updates than Android depending on device conditions.

 ---

-## License

-This project was built as a technical assessment and is not licensed for production use.